-The Karolinska Institute (KI) has recently launched a new Molecular Phenotyping group at Gunma University (GU).
-The current post-doctoral position is being recruited to work in this new facility under the supervision of Associate Prof. Craig Wheelock from KI and Prof. Takashi Izumi from GU.
-For the purposes of this project, the laboratory has purchased an Agilent RapidFire system.
-The successful candidate will have access to dedicated state-of-the art instrumentation including 3 QToFs, 1 triple quadrupole, and 1 GC-MS, as well extensive newly renovated laboratory facilities.
-The official language of the lab is English, and all affiliated researchers and administrative support staff speak English.
+The Karolinska Institute (KI) has established a Molecular Phenotyping group at the Gunma University Institute for Advanced Research (GIAR).
+The current post-doctoral position is being recruited to work in this group under the supervision of Associate Prof. Craig Wheelock from KI.
+Daily supervision will be provided by Assistant Prof. Romanas Chaleckis at GIAR.
+For the purposes of this project, the laboratory has purchased an Agilent RapidFire 365 high-throughput system, an Agilent Bravo automated liquid handling platform, and an Extrahera™ automation system for Supported Liquid Extraction (SLE) and Solid Phase Extraction (SPE).
+The successful candidate will have access to state-of-the art instrumentation including 3 QToFs, 1 triple quadrupole, and 1 GC-MS, as well renovated laboratory facilities.
+The official language of the lab is English, and most affiliated researchers and administrative support staff speak English.
 Additional information on the group is available at: http://www.metabolomics.se/.

 We are looking for highly motivated candidates with a Ph.D. in mass spectrometry or bioanalytical chemistry and experience in small molecule mass spectrometry as well as biological sample preparation techniques.
-Candidates should have demonstrated experience in LC-MS based metabolomics.
+Candidates should have demonstrated experience in mass spectrometry.
 We are especially interested in candidates with prior experience working with method development and sample preparation.
 It is expected that a significant portion of time will be spent on developing novel sample preparation procedures for high-throughput metabolomics.
-Excellent communication skills and an ability to interact with other staff in the lab and with collaborators in various networks are essential
+Excellent communication skills and an ability to interact with other staff in the lab and with collaborators in various networks are essential.

 (1) Perform research in the field of metabolomics and analytical chemistry